National Cancer Research Month

 - Call on Congress to make cancer research a top national priority.
 Robust, sustained, and predictable federal funding is crucial for researchers to plan and continue the leading-edge projects that will lead to new, better treatments and cures for a variety of diseases, including the collection of devastating diseases we call cancer.
 Learn more about the AACR’s science policy and government affairs work.

-Use our resources including articles from AACR’s Cancer Today patient magazine, the AACR Legislative Action Center, news from our Cancer Research Catalyst blog, the monthly e-newsletter Cancer Policy Monitor, and more.
+- Use our resources, including articles from AACR’s Cancer Today patient magazine, the AACR Legislative Action Center, news from our Cancer Research Catalyst blog, the monthly e-newsletter Cancer Policy Monitor, and more.
 We will update the resources throughout May.
-Social media graphics and images are available for your use, and we are happy to work with you for any additional graphic needs.
+A social media resource kit containing graphics and images is available for you to download and use—including Photoshop templates that you can use to create your own graphics.
+We are happy to work with you to meet any additional graphic needs.

 - Read the following articles from Cancer Today, the authoritative resource for patients with cancer, survivors, and their family members and friends:

 - “Building COVID-19 Vaccine Confidence”: Experts discuss the role of the cancer community in circulating accurate information that fosters trust in COVID-19 vaccines among cancer patients and survivors.

 - “Immunotherapy Shows Promise for Treating Brain Metastases”: Immunotherapies capable of crossing the blood-brain barrier are increasing the previously limited range of treatment options for people with brain metastases.

 - “Living Beyond a Diagnosis”: Triple-negative breast cancer survivor and author Judy Pearson shares the most important lessons she learned following her diagnosis.